Ice Sculptor

 How much do ice sculptures cost?
 Like, say if I wanted a giant swan for my wedding or something?

-Asked by David1 about 12 years ago
+Asked by David1 over 12 years ago

 Ice sculptures in many cases involve a lot of artistry so there can be wide variations in the price of a particular sculpture depending partly on the skill of the ice sculptor.
 Other factors that affect the price include items frozen in the ice and complex white snowfill or color graphics or designs.
 But to give a guesstimate, I'd say that for a single block sculpture (from a single 300 pound block of carving ice) you might see a range of $350-$800.